kmsepr/MobileTv/README.md

 License

 This project is licensed under the MIT License.
-Feel free to modify and redistribute.
+Feel free to modify and reuse as needed.